Shen-Lab/SS-GCNs/SS-GCNs/README.md

 ## Dependencies

-Please setup the environment following Section 3 (Setup Python environment for GPU) in the [instruction](https://github.com/graphdeeplearning/benchmarking-gnns/blob/master/docs/01_benchmark_installation.md).
-Then install the dependencies related to graph partitioning with the following commands:
+Please setup the environment following Section 3 (Setup Python environment for GPU) in the [instruction](https://github.com/graphdeeplearning/benchmarking-gnns/blob/master/docs/01_benchmark_installation.md), and then install the dependencies related to graph partitioning with the following commands:

 ```
 sudo apt-get install libmetis-dev